 On June 6 2015, 10,000 citizens in 76 countries gathered around the world to discuss some of the “hot topics” of the COP21 negotiation process.
 Participating citizens were chosen to reflect the demographic diversity in their country or region; they were given information in advance and on the WWViews Day; they had a full day of discussions with fellow citizens; and they voted individually on a set of questions designed in consultations, with governments, UNFCCC, experts, NGOs, and other interest groups.
 All results and material are available on our website, (see http://climateandenergy.wwviews.org/), where comparisons can be made between countries, regions, and negotiation groups.

 Danish Board of Technology Foundations’ role

-This method can be used to involve a representative segment of national or global citizens, e.g. on EU initiatives or subjects of international interest.
-It allows for quick comparison and statistical presentation of data from global citizen engagements.
+This method can be used to involve a representative segment citizens in one country or several, e.g. on EU policy initiatives or UN negotiations.
+It allows for comparison and statistical presentation of data from global citizen engagements.